bikiranguha/Thesis_project/Readme.md

 TS3phSim3phFaultsL.py:
 	Script to apply three phase fault and PALG fault to all buses for multiple raw files (with scaled loads) Also put functionality to check the output of the classifier to a voltage stream

+TS3phSim3phFaultsLI.py:
+	Similar to TS3phSim3phFaultsL.py, the difference is that here we put fault impedances = very low, impedance and impedance/2 of all branches connected to current fault bus

 runSimFn3ph.py:
 	Function to get three phase voltage and angles for all buses while simulating an event, and also write these stuff to csv file as well as